hpe-dev-incubator/hpe-dev-portal/content/blog/why-is-redfish®-different-from-other-rest-apis-part-1.md

 Responses to Redfish® requests consist of JSON packets containing key/value properties defined by the DMTF in a schema file.
 The name of the schema file describing responses is contained in the `@odata.type` property that must be present in each response.

 For example, the schema defining the root of the Redfish® tree is `#ServiceRoot`.
 Its full name returned by `curl -sk https://bmc-ip/redfish/v1 | jq '."@odata.type"'` is: `#ServiceRoot.v1_13_0.ServiceRoot`.
 Appended to the `#ServiceRoot` fragment, a version number (`1_13_0`) and then a subtype that, in this specific case, is identical to the main schema.
-All schemas are publicly available on the <a href="at https://redfish.dmtf.org/schemas" target="_blank">DMTF website</a> and, are sometimes included in the service itself (see the [Self Sufficient Model](#self-sufficient-model) paragraph below).
+All schemas are publicly available on the <a href="at https://redfish.dmtf.org/schemas" target="_blank">DMTF website</a> and, are sometimes included in the service itself (see the [Self Describing Model](#self-describing-model) paragraph below).
 Note that schema versions can evolve independently of each other.

 With a close look to the Redfish® root diagram in (Figure 3), you will notice the presence of endpoints allowing access to the modeling of the server subsystems.
 For example, the `Chassis{}` object points to `/redfish/v1/Chassis`, which contains the exhaustive collection of URIs (`./{ChassisId}`) modeling the different chassis constituting the server (racks, blades, enclosures, storage enclosures, etc.).